 (4) Subsection (3) does not apply if the number of lots is increased solely for the purpose of creating any lot that is to be designated as common property.

-[Section 31C inserted by No. 61 of 1996 s.
+[Section 31C inserted: No. 61 of 1996 s.
 21.]

 31D.
 Notice of resolution may be lodged for registration